 How does the program work?

-The Nuclear Regulator Apprenticeship Network (NRAN) is a paid, full-time 18-month training program for outstanding engineers and scientists from across the nation who wish to start an advancement-oriented career with the NRC.
-As an employee participating in the NRAN, you will be part of a cohort of recent college graduates and receive support of both mentors and leaders to guide your development and NRC career path.
-The program is designed to develop well-rounded regulators by focusing on skill development in multiple areas across the agency.
-Initial training will cover regulatory and technical fundamentals as well as soft skills.
-After successful completion of the training the candidate will participate in 3-4 apprenticeships to gain a variety of skills and experiences.
-The 2024 cohort is in process of being filled, and recruitment for the 2026 cohort will begin in the fall of 2025.
+The Nuclear Regulator Apprenticeship Network (NRAN) is a paid, full-time, 18-month training program designed for exceptional engineers and scientists nation-wide eager to launch a career with the NRC.
+As an NRAN participant, you’ll join a cohort of recent graduates and receive mentorship and guidance from experienced leaders and peers to help shape your NRC career.
+The program aims to cultivate well-rounded regulators by providing training in multiple areas of the agency.
+Phase 1 of the program focuses on regulatory, technical, and organizational fundamental training.
+After successfully completing Phase 1 training, the candidates will participate in 3-4 apprenticeships to gain various skills and experiences.
+The recruitment for the 2026 cohort will begin in the fall of 2025, and applications will be solicited annually thereafter.

 To top of page